Skip to content

 -H "Authorization: Basic $BASIC_AUTH" \

-The tags parameter uses JSON format (URL-encoded in the example above).
-You can filter by span attributes, resource attributes (with resource_attr: prefix), or instrumentation scope attributes (with scope_attr: prefix).
+The tags parameter is JSON (URL-encoded in the example above).
+You can filter by span attributes, resource attributes (prefix resource_attr:), or instrumentation scope attributes (prefix scope_attr:).

 curl \